ganbuan/CyberNotebook/README.md

 | Layer 1 | Physical layer |  |  |

 ### Packets
-<i>Packets</i> are small pieces of data that combine together to make a piece of information/message. <i>Frames</i> are slightly different as they are at layer 2, meaning no information such as IP addresses are included.
+*Packets* are small pieces of data that combine together to make a piece of information/message. *Frames* are slightly different as they are at layer 2, meaning no information such as IP addresses are included.
 These have a set of headers that include:
 + Time to Live (TTL) - sets an expiry timer for the packet
 + Checksum - provides integrity checking, where changes in data will indicated corrupted packets
 + Source Address - IP address of the device the packet is being sent from
 + Destination Address - IP address the packet is being sent to

 ### Encapsulation
-<i>Encapsulation</i> is the process of every layer adding a header/trailer to a received unit of data.
+*Encapsulation* is the process of every layer adding a header/trailer to a received unit of data.
 The process is as follows:
 1. We start with application data.
-2. At the transport layer, a TCP or UDP header is added to create a <i>TCP segment</i> or <i>UDP datagram</i>.
+2. At the transport layer, a TCP or UDP header is added to create a *TCP segment* or *UDP datagram*.
-3. At the network layer, an IP header is added to get an <i>IP packet</i>, which can be router over the Internet.
+3. At the network layer, an IP header is added to get an *IP packet*, which can be router over the Internet.
-4. Lastly, a header and trailer is added to get a <i>WiFi/Ethernet frame</i> at the link layer.
+4. Lastly, a header and trailer is added to get a *WiFi/Ethernet frame* at the link layer.

 ### TCP
-<i>Transmission Control Protocol (TCP)</i> guarantees that any data sent will be received on the other end.
+*Transmission Control Protocol (TCP)* guarantees that any data sent will be received on the other end.
 This protocol operates at the transport layer (i.e. layer 4).
 This is done via a 'three-way handshake':
 1. SYN message is send by the client; initiates a connection and sychronises the two devices.
 2. SYN/ACK packet is sent by the receiving device.
 3. ACK packet is used to acknowledge that the series of packets have been received.